Arnold Schoenberg: Thomas Mann's novel Doctor Faustus

 Adrian Leverkühn, the protagonist of Thomas Mann's novel Doctor Faustus (1947), is a composer whose use of twelve-tone technique parallels the innovations of Arnold Schoenberg.
+Leverkühn, who may be based on Nietzsche, sells his soul to the Devil and is rewarded with superhuman talent.
 Schoenberg was unhappy about this and initiated an exchange of letters with Mann following the novel's publication.

-Leverkühn, who may be based on Nietzsche, sells his soul to the Devil.
 Writer Sean O'Brien comments that "written in the shadow of Hitler, Doktor Faustus observes the rise of Nazism, but its relationship to political history is oblique".
+Thomas Mann was always primarily interested in classical music, which also plays a role in many of his works.
+He sought and received advice from Theodor W. Adorno on the technical compositional details of Schoenberg's new music, and revised the chapters accordingly.

+Destruction of archive

+In 2025, hundreds of Schoenberg's scores were destroyed in the Palisades Fire, one of the January 2025 Southern California wildfires; at the time of the fire they were being stored at the house of his son, Larry.

 Personality and extramusical interests

-Schoenberg was a painter of considerable ability, whose works were considered good enough to exhibit alongside those of Franz Marc and Wassily Kandinsky. as fellow members of the expressionist group Der Blaue Reiter.
+Schoenberg was a painter of considerable ability, whose works were considered good enough to exhibit alongside those of Franz Marc and Wassily Kandinsky as fellow members of the expressionist group Der Blaue Reiter.
+From about 1908 to 1910, he would execute approximately two-thirds of a total oeuvre comprising about sixty-five oils.

 He was interested in Hopalong Cassidy films, which Paul Buhle and David Wagner (2002, v–vii) attribute to the films' left-wing screenwriters—a rather odd claim in light of Schoenberg's statement that he was a "bourgeois" turned monarchist.